banner

 within minutes, clad in hot pink,

-he peered through my tiny window.
+figure peered through my tiny window.

-lifted his six string, curled his lips
+he lifted his six string,

 and sang, "That's All Right Mama."

-I jumped from my seat. gave chase
+I jumped from my seat.

 but he was gone in a gallop.

-I called the press.
+I called the press screaming "he's back."

 Graceland said "how old are you. is your mama there? "

-Everybody's Music Store said: "get a life."
+Music Millennium said: "get a life."

 days later my therapist said: